MathieuGeisslerOgury/simple-counter-api/README.md

 # CounterAPI
 This API allows you to create simple numeric counters.

-It goes as:
-* Create a counter and restrict its operations
-* Reset the value of a counter
-* Increment / Decrement a counter

 All counters are accesible if you know the key and there are not private counter.

 Want to track the number of hits a page had?
 Sure.